industrial-edge/slmp-connector-getting-started/README.md

 # SLMP Connector

-Using the Industrial Edge applications SLMP Configurator and SLMP Connector.
+This example shows how to use the Industrial Edge app SLMP Connector.

 * [SLMP Connector](#slmp-connector)
   * [Description](#description)